Beloved! Paradise! Jazz!?

 Beloved!
 Paradise!
 Jazz!? is the fourth studio album from American musician McKinley Dixon.
-Released on June 2, 2023, it is a jazz rap and conscious hip hop album.
+Released on June 2, 2023, it is a jazz rap album.

 Background and release

 On November 30, 2022, the album's first single, "Sun, I Rise", featuring Angélica Garcia was released.
 The album's second single, "Tyler, Forever", a tribute to a friend who died, was released on January 17, 2023.
 On March 7, the third single, "Run, Run, Run" was released.
 On April 26, the album's fourth single, title track "Beloved!
 Paradise!
 Jazz!?" was released.
 The album's fifth single, "Dedicated to Tar Feather" featuring Anjimile was released on May 30.

 The album's title references three of Toni Morrison's novels: Beloved, Paradise, and Jazz.
 The cover art, which features a "comic-style" drawing of a Black boy, was drawn by artist Ladon Alex and inspired by Dixon's interest in the field of animation.